wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

-   As long as the validating resolver can determine that a name would not exist without the wildcard match, determined according to the rules set out in Section 5.3.4 of [RFC4035] (NSEC), or in Section 8.8
+   As long as the validating resolver can determine that a name would not exist without the wildcard match, determined according to the